 Looking at this, the first clue should be the claim that it works “100 per cent of the time.”
 Funnily enough, this ‘stat’ has been around since 2007, and relates to a so-called claim by the Canadian Research Council.
 Sorry folks, but this institute doesn’t even exist.
 The National Research Council (NRC) of Canada, which does exist, came forward with a statement soon after saying that no such study involving Vicks VapoRub had ever been conducted by the NRC.

 In retrospect, it seems a little odd that we’d accept such a strange rumour to begin with.
 Could it be that we all believe just a little bit in reflexology (the correspondence of the hands and feet to other organs of the body)?
 Some people have taken their faith in foot-related detox so far that they have bought into foot spas and detox pads, which have been shown to be a load of junk.

-There is also the Theory of Counter Irritation, whereby pain or illness can be relieved by a counter irritation.
-Vicks VapoRub contains menthol, eucalyptus and camphor, which stimulate blood flow to the skin causing counter irritation.
-Folk medicines worked in similar ways — applying poultices and liniments containing mild irritants such as garlic and mustard to the soles of the feet and the chest — to relieve cough and colds.
+There is also the Theory of Counter Irritation, whereby pain or illness can be relieved by a counter-irritation.
+Vicks VapoRub contains menthol, eucalyptus and camphor, which stimulate blood flow to the skin causing counter-irritation.
+Folk medicines worked in similar ways, applying poultices and liniments containing mild irritants such as garlic and mustard to the soles of the feet and the chest to relieve coughs and colds.

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your personal health requirements or existing medical conditions.
 That means it’s not personalised health advice and shouldn’t be relied upon as if it is.
 Before making a health-related decision, you should work out if the info is appropriate for your situation and get professional medical advice.